kittiphonp/kittiphonp.github.io/index.md

 #### Teaching

+- TA in ECE 606 Algorithm Design and Analysis, University of Waterloo: Fall 2020
 - TA in ECE 124 Digital Circuits and Systems, University of Waterloo: Spring 2020
 - TA in 2110201 Computer Engineering Mathematics (Linear Algebra), Chulalongkorn University: 2018/2
 - TA in 2110202 Discrete Structures and Computability (Discrete Mathematics), Chulalongkorn University: 2018/1